Skip to main content

 A program’s design, whether participatory or health-contingent, directly determines the specific set of federal rules it must follow.

 Participatory wellness programs are the most straightforward from a compliance perspective.
 These programs do not require an individual to meet a health-related standard to earn a reward.
-Examples include programs that offer an incentive for completing a (HRA), attending a health education seminar, or participating in a biometric screening without any requirement to achieve specific results.
+Examples include programs that offer an incentive for completing a health risk assessment (HRA), attending a health education seminar, or participating in a biometric screening without any requirement to achieve specific results.

 To comply with HIPAA, a participatory program must simply be made available to all similarly situated individuals, regardless of their health status.
 The ADA still requires that reasonable accommodations be provided to enable employees with disabilities to participate.